Sales reps never use up to 90 percent of marketing content. That’s according to the American Marketing Association.

 If your sales team can’t find content or access it when and where they need it, they won’t use it even if it’s great.

-Marketers must get out of their mindsets to organize and come up with a way to distribute materials so it aligns with how reps think and sell.
-At very least, it should be categorized so it’s clear to salespeople:
+Marketers must get out of their mindsets.
+This will allow them to organize content and come up with a way to distribute materials so it aligns with how reps think and sell.
+At very least, categorize it so it’s clear to salespeople:

-- what part of the sales process it’s intended to support
+- The part of the sales process it supports

 Did you know: Mobile Locker’s sales enablement system makes it easy for reps to find and access the content they need any place, any time, with or without wifi?

 Marketing creates content that can’t be customized.

 Even though your business may have personas to represent different buyer types, no two customers are exactly alike.
 That’s why sales reps want to personalize materials for their client meetings.
 Unfortunately, marketing often doesn’t want to cede control of pieces to sales and they’re not sure how to find ways to customize it in controllable ways.

 A little collaboration between sales and marketing — and a modern sales enablement system like the one offered by Mobile Locker — makes it easy to create content that can be quickly and easily customized prior to meetings.
 An experienced Mobile Locker rep will explain how and share other best practices about connecting marketing with sales and your customer base.
 Contact us today to learn more.